 What Can I Do With HAM Radio?

-Some, who prefer Morse Code will chat using CW and keeping their skills sharp.
-Lots of operators around the world participate in contests where the objective is to contact as many stations in as many countries as possible within a set period of time.
-Some of these contests are designed to hone operator skills specifically for handling high volume emergency information or “Traffic” if the need arises.
+Some who prefer Morse Code will chat using CW and keeping their skills sharp.
+Many operators worldwide participate in contests where the objective is to contact as many stations in as many countries as possible within a set period of time.
+Some of these contests are designed to hone operator skills specifically for handling high-volume emergency information or “Traffic” if needed.

 Satellite communication and even moon bounce have a significant following.
-More and more digital modes are evolving the bridge the gap between Radio and terrestrial communications such as the Internet for those more interested in computer communications.
+More and more digital modes are evolving to bridge the gap between Radio and terrestrial communications, such as the Internet for those interested in computer communications.

-Niche activities for Radio Direction Finding are really fun and these HAMs have a valuable place where rogue emissions are creating noise and disruption.
+Niche activities for Radio Direction Finding are entertaining, and these HAMs have a valuable place where rogue emissions create noise and disruption.

-One can obtain a modest HF radio and using little more than 100 watts and a homemade wire antenna can work other HAMs in all fifty states.
+One can obtain a modest HF radio and using little more than 100 watts, and a homemade wire antenna can work with other HAMs in all fifty states.
 After that, you may collect one of the hundreds of popular certificates and awards.
 You prove contact using the confirmation QSL postcards exchanged.
 One of the great traditions of HAM radio is the Elmer.
-Elmer’s refer to the notion of mentoring and help someone become licensed and taught to properly use HAM radio effectively.
+Elmer’s refer to the notion of mentoring and help someone become licensed and taught to use HAM radio effectively properly.

 What Equipment Do You Need For HAM Radio?

 Many HAMs install a mobile radio in their vehicle for use on these same bands.
-The mobile and desktop versions offering more power 10 – 50 watts or more, and added features.
+The mobile and desktop versions offering more power, 10 – 50 watts or more, and added features.
 In addition, the 2M/70CM bands also permit split frequency operation enabling the use of repeaters.
 Repeater frequencies are coordinated to avoid interfering with others in adjacent areas.
-Repeaters enable low power radios to dramatically extend their reach up to hundreds of miles and to use gateways for things like phone calls, remote radio operation, and digital modes using computers.
+Repeaters enable low-power radios to dramatically extend their reach up to hundreds of miles and use gateways for phone calls, remote radio operation, and digital modes using computers.
 Moreover, gateways may permit exchanges with HAMs in other countries too.

-For many HAM Radio Operators, HF Bands are the primary interest for long-distance direct communication with other HAMs in the US and abroad.
-On HF frequencies you need larger antennas to be more effective, and sometimes more power depending on your objectives.
+HF Bands are the primary interest for long-distance direct communication with other HAMs in the US and abroad for many HAM Radio Operators.
+On HF frequencies, you need larger antennas to be more effective and sometimes more power, depending on your objectives.
 Frequencies or bands available to HF Operators typically support most modes.
-For instance, CW (Morse Code), SSB (Single Side Band), and one of several digital modes such as RTTY or FT8, using computers and software.
+For instance, CW (Morse Code), SSB (Single Side Band), and several digital modes such as RTTY or FT8 use computers and software.